 The subsequent lines correspond to energies and variances of intermediate parameterizations of the trial wavefunction during the optimization process.
 The output line containing opt series 1, for example, corresponds to the trial wavefunction parameterized during the series 0 step (the parameters of this wavefunction would be found in an output file matching \s000\opt.xml).
 The first thing to check about the resulting optimization is again the variance/energy ratio.
 For pseudopotential systems, a variance/energy ratio < 0.03 Ha is consistent with a trial wavefunction of production quality, and values of 0.01 Ha are rarely obtainable for standard Slater-Jastrow wavefunctions.
-By this metric, all parameterizations obtained for optimization series 7 is effectively unknown).
+By this metric, all parameterizations obtained for optimizations performed in series 0-6 are of comparable quality (note that the quality of the wavefunction obtained during optimization series 7 is effectively unknown).